 Have you ever felt calm and peaceful around certain people?

 If not, maybe you’ve ever felt uneasy or anxious around certain people?

 Those two examples above are the result of aura interaction.
-Aura is a form of energy.
+An aura is a form of energy.
 Mostly we cannot see it, but it’s real.